securitytxt/security-txt/draft-foudil-securitytxt.md

 defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.
 The file MAY also contain blank lines.

 A field MUST always consist of a name and a value
 (for example: "Contact: mailto:security@example.com").
-A security.txt file can have an unlimited number of fields.
+A "security.txt" file can have an unlimited number of fields.
 Each field MUST appear on its own line.
 Unless specified otherwise by the field definition, multiple values MUST NOT be chained together for a single field.